Understanding Your MESA Risk Score and Coronary Age

 Limitations to Keep in Mind

 The MESA Risk Score is a powerful tool, but it has important limitations.
-The original study enrolled participants aged 45-84 who were free of clinical cardiovascular disease at baseline, so the score is not validated for younger individuals or those with known heart disease.
+The original study enrolled participants aged 45-84 who were free of clinical cardiovascular disease at baseline, so the score isn't validated for younger individuals or those with known heart disease.
 The study included four racial/ethnic groups (White, Black, Hispanic, Chinese American) and may not apply equally to other populations.
 The score predicts CHD events only, not stroke or peripheral arterial disease.
 And like all statistical models, it estimates population-level risk, not individual certainty.

 Related Reading